Tutorial

 end

-Note I am calling the changeset order_and_filter_changeset
+Note I am calling the changeset orderandfilterchangeset

-because it will fairly trivial to allow other params like max_price and min_price and have a second form that will have range sliders.
-But I will leave that for another day
+because it will fairly trivial to allow other params like maxprice and min_price and have a second form that will have range sliders.
+But I will leave that for another day.